Advertisement

 Heart Disease and Stroke

 People with diabetes are at least twice as likely to have a heart attack or stroke.
 They're also more likely to have a heart attack or stroke at an earlier age.
 To reduce your risk, work on lowering your blood pressure and levels of cholesterol (a fat-like substance in the blood).
-You can do this by getting regular exercise as you are able and eating a diet that's low in saturated fat (which is solid at room temperature, like butter) and salt and that includes fruits, vegetables, and whole grains.
-If you still need help, talk to a healthcare provider (HCP) about medication for high blood pressure and/or high cholesterol.
-It's also important to quit smoking (if you smoke) and to try to maintain a healthy weight.
+You can do this with lifestyle changes that include getting regular exercise as you are able and eating a diet that's low in salt and saturated fat (which is solid at room temperature, like butter), and that includes fruits, vegetables, lean protein and whole grains.
+If lifestyle changes alone do not work, talk to a healthcare provider (HCP) about medication for high blood pressure and/or high cholesterol.
+It's also important to quit smoking (if you smoke) and to try to maintain a weight that's healthy for you.

 an elderly man rubs his eyes, experiencing vision loss